AstarNetwork/builders-program/README.md

 ### Technical support

-- In the onboarding phase, one of our devs will walk your team through on how to develop and maintain applications on Plasm / Shiden Network (if required).
+- In the onboarding phase, one of our devs will walk your team through on how to develop and maintain applications on Astar / Shiden Network (if required).
 - We will set up an exclusive discord group between your team and our devs for you to ask any questions.
 - Ad-hoc meetings can be arranged with the core team to get help on more complex technical problems.
 - We will also perform preliminary code reviews during your milestone submission.